ianan/albedo_test/README.md

 * $C_{A}$: the albedo component in count flux - just used for plotting
 * $I$:  the identity matrix

-I think the following is correct....
+I think the following is correct and mathematically they should all basically be the same?

 #### ospex